 SAANS, which means “breath” in Hindi, is a place for children and parents alike to come together in community and explore South Asian culture, engage in service opportunities, and enjoy delicious South Asian food.

 Each year, the Norwood community gathers to celebrate the diverse world in which we live, as well as the variety of cultures represented among our own families.
-Members of our school community serve as “country captains” and share educational material, displays, native dress, art, music, dance, crafts, and food from the country they represent.
-The whole school is able to “take a trip around the world” during the three-hour event, learning about and celebrating the many culture within the Norwood community
+Members of our school community serve as “country/culture captains” and share educational material, displays, native dress, art, music, dance, crafts, and food from the country/culture they represent.
+The whole school is able to “take a trip around the world” during the 90-minute event, learning about and celebrating the many cultures within the Norwood community

 Director of Diversity, Equity, and Community